The Excel Permut and Permutationa functions both calculate the number of permutations of a selection of objects from a set.

 |number_chosen||-||The number of objects selected from the set (must be ≥ 0).|

-Note that, if any of the arguments are supplied as decimal values, they will be truncated to integers.
+Note that, if any of the arguments are supplied as decimal values, they are truncated to integers by the permutationa function.

 In the spreadsheet below, the Excel Permutationa function is used to calculate the number of permutations (with repetitions) of six objects, selected from different sized sets.